alexandershov/goslow/README.md

 End of quick aside.

-You can add new endpoints by POSTing to *admin-5wx55yijr.goslow.link*
+You can add new endpoints to your personal domain by POSTing to *admin-5wx55yijr.goslow.link*
 Let's make the endpoint *5wx55yijr.goslow.link/another/* to respond to POST requests with **{"another": "response"}** and 3.4 seconds delay:
 ```shell